aliAljaffer/issues-fest/README.md

 # Git Practice Playground - Issues Fest

+Archived: Apr.
+5th, 2026.
+I can no longer do PR reviews and merges in a timely manner due to ongoing work commitments.
+Hopefully this was a useful resource for collaboration for others!

 NOTE: Yes, some of the issues are easy and obvious, that's the point! 😝 See `scripts/` for errors with no comments!

 ## Purpose of the repository